 Did you know that you can pickle fresh seasonal vegetables with miso?
 Known as Misozuke, these Japanese tsukemono pickles are among the easiest to make at home.
 The result is unmistakable umami that‘s so good with plain steamed rice!

-Misozuke (味噌漬け), literally Japanese soybean paste (miso) pickling (zuke), is one of the easiest Japanese pickles known collectively as tsukemono (漬物).
-Miso pickles can easily be made at home with miso paste and it preserves the ingredients for a long time.
+Misozuke (味噌漬け), or Japanese soybean paste (miso) pickling (zuke), is one of the easiest Japanese pickles to make.
+It’s simple to make miso pickles at home with miso paste, which preserves the ingredients for a long time.

 What is Misozuke?